alanionita/GDS_MusicalStructureApp/README.md

 * Creating OnClickListeners through Java code
 * using Intents to open new activities and move data through the app

+### Extra challenges

+* Heavy use of Material Design guidelines for theming and layout

 ### Requirements

 #### Design